VladChat/luggage-scale/blog_src/content/posts/2025/10/government-shutdown-stretches-into-second-day-with-no-signs-of-a-deal-battery-le.md

 Both types can deliver excellent real-world accuracy.
 If you prefer absolute simplicity and ruggedness, go mechanical.
 If you want a bright digital readout with a hold function but still wish to avoid batteries, energy-harvesting models are a strong fit.

-For a deeper look at features to compare, see our roundup: <a href="https://luggage-scale.com/best-luggage-scales">Best Luggage Scales</a>.
+For a deeper look at features to compare, see our roundup: Best Luggage Scales.

 ## Choosing the Right Battery‑Less Luggage Scale: Features That Matter